ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.wiobrowser/README.md

 [![NPM](https://nodei.co/npm/iobroker.wiobrowser.png?downloads=true)](https://nodei.co/npm/iobroker.wiobrowser/)

 ## Info
-control of a Windows full-screen browser
-Adapter for ioBroker
+control of a Windows full-screen browser with sip client Adapter for ioBroker

 This adapter connects to wioBrowser via tcp.socket to control it.
-There are 3 different wioBrowser apps:
+There are 2 different wioBrowser apps:
-+ wioBrowser WebView2 Framework
 + wio Browser Chromium Framework
-+ wioNoweb (same functions without the web)
++ wioNoweb (same functions without the web and sip)

 wioBrowser is a Windows fullscreen browser that can be controlled via ioBroker, it displays individual websites or a website slideshow that can be set in the adapter.
 Information is also transmitted to the adapter:
 + CPU load